ScaledMarkets/bddloadgen/README.md

 </blockquote>

-If a < 0 and cp > f<sub>0</sub>, then the ICDF is imaginary: the predicted request then occurs after where the ramp goes to zero, so exit the ramp.
+If a < 0 and cp > f<sub>0</sub>, then the ICDF is imaginary: the predicted request then occurs after where the ramp goes to zero, so exit the ramp (the next event will be governed by the next ramp).
 Otherwise, the time to the next request is F<sup>-1</sup>(a, c, cp).

 # Hazard Function